-Australia is being transformed by an aging population as 5.5 million people born between 1946 and 1965 are now aged in their 50’s and 60’s – that is over 800 baby boomers turning 50 each day.
+Australia is being transformed by an ageing population of 5.5 million people born between 1946 and 1965 are now aged in their 50’s and 60’s – that is over 800 baby boomers turning 50 each day.
 But what does this mean for the aged-care facilities?
 As our baby boomers are becoming the largest consumers of aged-care and retirement living, the industry is becoming increasingly aware that baby boomers’ retirement from the workforce will have a major bearing on aged-care facility competition.

 Consumers are becoming fussier about their visitor’s experience as they are wanting their retirement facility to not only aid in mental well-being, resilience and recovery but there is an expectation that the retirement facility will have grounds that are social, calming and aesthetically pleasing.